-------------- 2022 --------------

 20.8.
 Gilmourish.com have published a review of my Moon Vibe MkII.

 8.5.
 The long awaited Moon Vibe MkII has been released today, with very short waiting list.

 2.5.
 27.05.
 Gilmourish.com have published a review of my Pig Hoof MkII.

 ------------- 2012 ------------

 03.11.
-Widara company has introduced our model of a simple rock stage theremin under a name Distant Voices.
+Widara company has released my design of a simple rock stage theremin under a name Distant Voices.

 |You are at: Electronic Orange > Guitar pedals > Moon Vibe MkII